 The platform administrator can also store the authentication configuration details for multiple clusters within a single authentication configuration file.

-Note that Cloud Console users do not need these configuration files.
+Note that Google Cloud console users do not need these configuration files.

-When users access the Cloud Console, they can select
+When users access the Google Cloud console, they can select

 with the Identity Provider configured for the cluster, and then click